kptdev/kpt/docs/design-docs/01-oci-support.md

 ## Why

-Systems that deal with packaging software or bundling configuration often have an atomic, versionable artifact for the package.
+Systems that deal with packaging software or bundling configuration often have an atomic, versionable artifact.
 This artifact can exist as a source of truth independant from the source controlled content from which it was built.

 It is also very common for those packages to have an associated feed or repository